NateDiR/sotu_nlp_project/mvp_writeup.md

 [MVP Script](mvp_script.ipynb)

-As a first step, I preprocessed the data using SpaCy, CountVectorized the data with sklearn, did some dimensionality reduction with TruncatedSVD, and pulled out the top 10 topics:
+As an initial pass, I preprocessed the data using SpaCy, CountVectorized the data with sklearn, did some dimensionality reduction with TruncatedSVD, and pulled out the top 10 topics:

 __Topic  0:__
 *government, year, congress, united, states, country, state, great, law, people*